Stability theory of game-theoretic group feature explanations for machine learning models: Group explainers with coalition structures

 \begin{proof} We have shown in \eqref{decompgame} that $\bar{h}_i[N,\vce(\cdot;X,f)]$ and $\bar{h}_i[N,\vpdp(\cdot;X,f)]$ coincide respectively with $\bar{h}_{i}[N,\vce_j]$ and $\bar{h}_{i}[N,\vpdp_j]$ provided that $i\in S_j$ and \hyperref[axiom:NPP]{(NPP)} holds.
 The games $(N,\vce_j)$ and $(N,\vpdp_j)$, defined in \eqref{decomposed game}, have $S_j$ as a carrier.
 Here, $\nu_j^{\CE}$ and $\nu_j^{\ME}$ are their restrictions to games with $S_j$ as the set of players.
 The game values for these restrictions should agree with the original game values if $h$ satisfies \hyperref[axiom:CDP]{(CDP)}. \end{proof}

+If a model is additive across the elements of the partition $\mathcal{P}$ with independent components, Corollary \ref{corr_additivecomplex} states that the marginal and conditional game values for $i \in S_j$ can be expressed as the corresponding game values for the universe of players $S_j$ and the restrictions $\vce|_{S_j}$ and $\vme|_{S_j}$, respectively, when \hyperref[axiom:NPP]{(NPP)} and \hyperref[axiom:CDP]{(CDP)} hold.
+If one drops \hyperref[axiom:CDP]{(CDP)}, then \eqref{CDPeffect} is no longer guaranteed; instead, one can expect only \eqref{decompgame}.

-For linear game values, the complexity of computing $h\in\Bbb{R}^n$ is $O(2^n)$ where $n=|N|$ is the number of players (cf. Lemma \ref{lmm::lingamevalrepr}).
-Corollary \ref{corr_additivecomplex} implies that if the model is additive across the elements of the partition $\mathcal{P}$ with independent components, then the computation of $\bar{h}_i[N,\vce_j]$ can be done in time $O(2^{|S_j|})$ and hence the complexity of group explanations $\bar{h}_{S_j}[\vce]$, and that of single feature explanations in $S_j$, is $O(2^{|S_j|})$ rather than $O(2^{|N|})$.
+Consequently, the corollary implies that the computation of $\bar{h}_i[N,\vce]$, $i \in S_j$, can be done in time $O(2^{|S_j|})$ and hence the complexity of group explanations $\bar{h}_{S_j}[N,\vce]$, and that of single feature explanations in $S_j$, is $O(2^{|S_j|})$ rather than $O(2^{|N|})$, the complexity of a generic linear game value stated in Lemma \ref{lmm::lingamevalrepr}.
 Similar conclusion holds for marginal explanations.

-\begin{example} \rm If the assumption of the additivity across the partition $\mathcal{P}$ is dropped, the marginal and conditional group explanations defined by \eqref{gengroupexplainer} will no longer be equal.
-For example, consider the model: